Warrenmurdocklazar/Onlinebookstore/README.md

 iv)Credits

-i)Using Python & SQL I created a program that allows a Bookstore Clerk to manage their online bookstore.
-This program allows the admin to:
+i)Using Python & SQL this project was created to allow a Bookstore Clerk to manage their online bookstore, functions of the program include:

 Add new books to the database

-    Update books information
+Update a books information (id, Title,Author,Quantity)

-    Delete books from the database
+Delete a book from the database

 Search the database for a specific book

 ii)To install the project run the Ebookstore.py file in the same directory as the ebookstore.db file